Nikola Corporation (NKLA): Lucky investors are lined up for success

-Nikola Corporation (NKLA) is priced at $2.74 after the most recent trading session.
-At the very opening of the session, the stock price was $2.94 and reached a high price of $2.94, prior to closing the session it reached the value of $2.87.
-The stock touched a low price of $2.71.Recently in News on November 16, 2022, NIKOLA ADDS INDUSTRY VETERAN TO LEAD TRUCK SALES AND SERVICE.
+Nikola Corporation (NKLA) is priced at $2.38 after the most recent trading session.
+At the very opening of the session, the stock price was $2.30 and reached a high price of $2.43, prior to closing the session it reached the value of $2.30.
+The stock touched a low price of $2.28.Recently in News on November 16, 2022, NIKOLA ADDS INDUSTRY VETERAN TO LEAD TRUCK SALES AND SERVICE.
 Bruce Kurtt named Senior Vice President, Sales and Commercial Operations.
 You can read further details here

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal